Colostrum – the Superfood for Your Newborn

 - Gives your baby’s brain, eyes and heart the right blend of nutrients to grow.

-- Contains high levels of protein, fat and vitamins for complete nutrition.
+- Contains high levels of protein, salts, fats, and vitamins for complete nutrition.

 - Complete nutrition that your baby’s stomach can easily digest.
 It’s the perfect food for your newborn.